vincentsijben/docker-swarm-persistent-storage/README.md

 While I don't like to have a config file and 2 necessary folders ánd a fuse install on the server, maybe it's better to use rclone for regular file and folder work

-Todo:
+### Todo
 - I could not get a mongodb container to work with a s3fs mounted volume.
 I changed the uid and gid to 999, that helps with WiredTiger permission errors.
-But the db won't execute the mongo-init.sh.
-It stalls somewhere...
+But the db won't start up and keeps restarting...

 ## s3fs example
 You cannot use the same volume names, so if you want to use 1 Digital Ocean Space and create multiple volumes with it, you'll have to use subfolders to mount.